 These batch files/scripts first create an MQ script file that define 6-7 MQ objects.
 They then run three MQ commands - one to create the queue manager, one to start the queue manager, and one to pass the MQ script to the queue manager.

 You'll eventually want to learn more about these objects and MQ's commands after you finish working with this post.
 For example, what's a channel or how do I stop and restart queue managers :) The MQ Information Center is an excellent resource for this.
 That's were the tutorial and Flash overview are.
-It also contains reference information about queue manager commands
+It also contains reference information about

-and MQ scripting commands
+MQ scripting commands